 Which means that while licensure is necessary, it’s not enough.

-That’s where VAWD accreditation (Verified-Accredited Wholesale Distributors®) comes in.
-VAWD is an accreditation regulated by the National Association of Boards of Pharmacy (NABP).
+That’s where Drug Distributor Accreditation (formerly VAWD) comes in.
+Drug Distributor Accreditation regulated by the National Association of Boards of Pharmacy (NABP).

-Unlike licensure, VAWD standards apply equally to every pharmacy no matter the state they reside in.
+Unlike licensure, NABP accreditation standards apply equally to every supplier no matter the state they reside in.

-When you work with VAWD-certified distributors, you know they’ve met the strictest standards that currently exist.
+When you work with accredited distributors, you know they’ve met the strictest standards that currently exist.

-To verify if a wholesaler has achieved VAWD accreditation, check the NABP’s VAWD-accredited facilities list.
+To verify if a pharmaceutical wholesaler has achieved Drug Distributor Accreditation, check the NABP’s accredited facilities list.

-Trustworthy pharmacy distributors source all their pharmaceuticals directly from the manufacturer.
+Trustworthy pharmaceutical distributors source all their pharmaceuticals directly from the manufacturer.

 If the drugs don’t come from the manufacturer, you can’t tell where they’ve been.
 They could have exchanged hands several times before making their way to your pharmacy.